-- 3.1 Creating a safe ICT learning environment includes five main elements at our schools: - 3.1.1 An effective range of technological tools including; - An industry standard internet filter on all email and internet use.
-The filter will maintain an up-to-date live database blocking material including; pornography; inappropriate imagery; radicalization; social media and criminal behaviour; - Clearly flagged auditing of staff and student ICT use while in school; - 3.1.2 Policies and procedures, with clear roles and responsibilities; - 3.1.3 A shared understanding of safe and responsible use of ICT, the internet and devices.
-For secondary, the signing of a school Acceptable Use Policy by students (an example of which is in Appendix 2), and education as to why such a document is necessary. - 3.1.4 Controls around the use of mobile phones and devices in school.
+- The designated safeguarding lead will carry out an annual review of the school's Filtering and Monitoring provision. - Trust recommended solution providers are: Senso, Smoothwall, Barracuda but other solutions are acceptable. - 3.1.2 Policies and procedures, with clear roles and responsibilities; - 3.1.3 A shared understanding of safe and responsible use of ICT, the internet and devices.
+For Secondary, the signing of a school Acceptable Use Policy by students (an example of which is in Appendix 2), and education as to why such a document is necessary. - 3.1.4 Controls around the use of mobile phones and devices in school.
 Students can bring mobile phones to school from the point where a student has parental permission to walk home alone.
 The school will set out procedures for collection and secure storage of phones during the day and return on leaving.
 Thereby preventing the dissemination of unfiltered content while at school. - 3.1.5 A comprehensive Online Safety education programme for students, staff and parents - Students: via the core ICT curriculum, tutorial activities, PSHE and Assembly; - Staff: via Staff Induction and the Staff Handbook; - Parents: via the website, Parent communication platform & Parent Handbook.